OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 ### Solution for handling workflow transition

-This issue can be resolved by adding **Workflow Transition** XML in mapping configuration of OpsHub Integration Manager.
+This issue can be resolved by adding **Workflow Transition** XML in mapping configuration of <code class="expression">space.vars.SITENAME</code>.

 Refer to [Workflow Transition](../integrate/mapping-configuration.md#workflow-transition) to learn when and how to configure workflow transition xml mapping.
-With this option, OpsHub Integration Manager makes the required intermediate status transition automatically as per the transition(s) configuration in the end system.
+With this option, <code class="expression">space.vars.SITENAME</code> makes the required intermediate status transition automatically as per the transition(s) configuration in the end system.

 # Integration Configuration